 Support is important when you're grieving

 People who are well supported by family and friends are less likely to suffer poor health as a consequence of bereavement and loss.
-However, some grieving people may also benefit from grief support and counselling.
+However, some grieving people may also benefit from professional grief support and counselling.

 Bereavement counselling for grief